testmail-ihub/sntestrepo/README.md

 # Description
-The JENKINS  Spoke for IntegrationHub provides actions that a Process Analyst can use when designing flows.
+The Jira Spoke for IntegrationHub provides actions that a Process Analyst can use when designing flows.